joagre/ratatoskr/ideas/r.md

 ### Enumeration Literal

-An enumeration is a named constant and it is always defined in a named [enumeration definition](enumeration).
-An enumeration literal is a dot-separated enumeration name and constant name.
+An enumeration is a named constant, and it's always defined within a [enumeration definition](enumeration).
+An enumeration literal is represented as a dot-separated sequence, consisting of the enumeration name followed by the constant name.

 ```
 enum Color {